CRMPickers logoCRMPickers

 Close

-Pipeline is strongest when tied to daily activity queues
+Strongest when deal movement is tied to daily outreach queues

 Who should choose Pipedrive vs Close?